Frequently Asked Questions

 RTG follows the calendar for the public school district.
-We are off two weeks at Winter Break, one week at Spring and two weeks at the beginning of August.
+We are off two weeks at Winter Break, one week at Spring and with a short summer break in August.
 Besides those, we take the major Federal holidays and three to four professional development days throughout the year.

 Can I just enroll a couple of days a week to start?